 Steps to recovery

-- Listen to the full SIRPA Recovery audio or CD for a full understanding and tools to help you begin your own recovery journey.
+- Read my book, ‘Chronic Pain: your key to recovery‘ for a full understanding and tools to help you begin your own recovery journey.

 - The online SIRPA Recovery Programme – provides more in depth information, strategies and support for those who require additional guidance.